Matrix Algebras with a Certain Compression Property I: Preliminaries

-The condition described in the above result strongly resembles the multiplicative absorption property satisfied by ideals.
-In particular, Proposition~\ref{LR proposition} implies that any (one- or two-sided) ideal of $\mm_n$ exhibits the idempotent compression property.
+The sufficient condition for idempotent compressibility from Proposition~\ref{LR proposition} strongly resembles the multiplicative absorption property satisfied by ideals.
+In particular, this result implies that any (one- or two-sided) ideal of $\mm_n$ exhibits the idempotent compression property.
 It will be shown in Corollary~\ref{LR-algebras are idempotent compressible} that this property also holds for the intersection of one-sided ideals, or equivalently, the intersection of a single left ideal with a single right ideal.
 Thus, we make following definition.

 \begin{defn} If $\mc{A}$ is a subalgebra of $\mm_n$ given by an intersection of a left ideal and a right ideal in $\mm_n$, then $\mc{A}$ is said to be an $\mc{LR}$\textit{-algebra}.

 \end{defn}

 It is straightforward to show that any algebra that is transpose similar to an $\mc{LR}$-algebra $\mc{A}$ is again an $\mc{LR}$-algebra.
 Indeed, if $\mc{A}=\mc{L}\cap \mc{R}$ for some left ideal $\mc{L}$ and right ideal $\mc{R}$ of $\mm_n$, then $\mc{R}^T$ is a left ideal, $\mc{L}^T$ is a right ideal, and $\mc{A}^T=\mc{R}^T\cap\mc{L}^T$.
 Hence, $\mc{A}^T$ is also an $\mc{LR}$-algebra.
 If $\mc{B}$ is transpose similar to $\mc{A}$, then by replacing $\mc{A}$ with $\mc{A}^T$ if necessary, we may assume that for some invertible $S\in\mm_n$.
 Since $S^{-1}\mc{L}S$ and $S^{-1}\mc{R}S$ are left and right ideals of $\mm_n$, respectively, $\mc{B}$ is again an $\mc{LR}$-algebra.